ETS-Android3/Zrex99.Tasklist-App/README.md

 # About/Contact me

-I am a Junior mobile developer from New York City.
+I am a mobile android developer from New York City.
 I have a goal of learning and staying up to date with the current and best trends in the mobile development world, and working for cool and awesome companies.

-Business inquiries: LegendaryDireDevelopment@gmail.com
+Business inquiries: ZOrtiz42@outlook.com